ahmadabdul592/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 12-combinations is a script that prints all possible combinations of two letters except oo File 13-print_float is a script that print a number with two decimal places File 100-decimal_to_hexadecimal is a script that convert a number from base 10 to base 16 File101-rot13 is a script that encodes and decodes text using the rot13 encrytion
+File 12-combinations is a script that prints all possible combinations of two letters except oo File 13-print_float is a script that print a number with two decimal places File 100-decimal_to_hexadecimal is a script that convert a number from base 10 to base 16 File101-rot13 is a script that encodes and decodes text using the rot13 encrytion File 102-odd is a script that prints every other line from the input starting with the first line